LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 Note: Please note that the main concept for using Messenger Bot REST and WebSocket APIs are the same for all technologies (see [JavaScript example](https://github.com/Refinitiv-API-Samples/Tutorial.MessengerChatBot.JavaScript)).

+**Caution**:
+The current RDP APIs' expires_time is 600 seconds (10 minutes - **As of June 2022**).
+However, the Messenger Bot WebSocket API still uses 300 seconds (5 minutes), so the example applications are hard-coded to use expires_time with the value 300.

 ## <a id="prerequisite"></a>Prerequisite
 This tutorial source code requires the following dependencies.
 1. [Messenger application](https://www.refinitiv.com/en/products/eikon-trading-software/eikon-messenger-securemessaging).